Costa-exe/Stripes-Server-System/README.md

     1) You can use the guest password just to download and navigate the server storage (default password "guest").
     2) You can use the admin password to execute all the possible operations on the server (default password "admin").

-To change the passwords open the "key.json" file and change them as you like, for example if you to change only the admin password in "Hello" yo should see something like this :
+To change the passwords open the "key.json" file and change them as you like, for example if you to change only the admin password to "Hello" yo should see something like this :

 ```
 {